ropolexi/DeSoLibraryESP32/examples/lcd_16x2_dashboard/Readme.md

 # DeSo Dashboard with 16x2 LCD

 ## Introduction
-This is to demostrate the use of deso library to display information about a user on a 16x2 lcd screen with esp32 microcontroller
+This is to demonstrate the use of deso library to display information about a user on a 16x2 lcd screen with esp32 microcontroller

 ## Pre requisite libraries
 - https://github.com/bblanchon/ArduinoJson